Test the Weak Cosmic Supervision Conjecture in Dark Matter-Black Hole System: Verifying the weak cosmic censorship conjecture through a scalar field incidence

 \subsection{The scattering of a massive classical scalar field}

-In this subsection, we investigate the mass scattering of classical scalar fields with a Kerr-like black hole that possess perfect fluid DM.
+In this subsection, we investigate the mass scattering of a classical scalar field with a Kerr-like black hole that possess perfect fluid DM.
 The scalar field $\psi$ has a mass of $\mu$.
 The equation for the scalar field $\psi$ can be derived from the Klein-Gordon equation.

 in the above equation, $\mathrm{\nabla}_\nu$ represents the covariant derivative.
 The equation can also be written as follows

 By substituting the metric \eqref{1} of the Kerr-like black hole with perfect fluid DM into \eqref{44}, the following equation can be obtained, here we set $\sigma=2Mr-\alpha\ rln{(}\frac{r}{\left|\alpha\right|})$